types of paint

 Concrete Floor Paint

-Before using concrete paint, ensure your floor is clean and dry, and no oil is present.
+Before using concrete paint, ensure your floor is clean and dry and no oil is present.
 If you’re working with freshly laid concrete, allow it to rest for at least one month before painting.
-If your flooring is porous, we advise priming the floor before you paint using a proprietary concrete sealer like Everest’s Ultimate Concrete Sealer.

-The best way to paint your floor is to go around the edges with a paint brush.
+The best way to paint your floor is to go around the edges with a paintbrush.
 Next, use a roller fitted with an extension pole to tackle the rest of the floor.

 Washable Paint

 This section looks at the best types of paint for each surface.
+We also briefly look at stains, varnishes, lacquers and polishes when dealing with woodwork.

 Woodwork